 Digital change begins in the mind.
-Siemens Supply Chain Management recognized this and therefore developed a Learning Journey for leaders, in which they should ask themselves how digital transformation is changing leadership.
+Siemens Supply Chain Management recognised this and therefore developed a Learning Journey for leaders, in which they should ask themselves how digital transformation is changing leadership.

-Siemens’ Supply Chain Management (SCM) organization recognized these challenges and launched the „Boost Digitalization @ SCM” project.
+Siemens’ Supply Chain Management (SCM) organisation recognized these challenges and launched the “Boost Digitalisation @ SCM” project.
 In addition to classic topics such as business models, technology and operations, it has made people themselves a critical success factor.

 In the workshop, the interactive exchange with other leaders was an essential component in order to generate new ideas for change.
 These were then recorded in a personal action plan and further elaborated with the employees.